Tour Finland, Estonia, Latvia, Lithuania, Poland and Germany

 Warsaw's Uprising Museum offers a thought-provoking insight into the 1944 Polish resistance against Nazi Germany

-Wander the endless dunes and stunning beaches of Lithuania's Curonian Spit National Park on a full-day guided tour, making a visit to charming Nida village
+Cycle along the endless dunes and stunning beaches of Lithuania's Curonian Spit National Park on a full-day bike tour, making a visit to charming Nida village

 History is signposted on every corner of Berlin.
 The empty shelves of Bebelplatz, the Holocaust Memorial, the confronting Topography of Terror, and of course the remains of the Berlin Wall are just some of the sites paying homage to the city's dark past